Jeffresh/minimum-distance-classificator/README.md

 # Minimum distance classificator
-A example of a minimum distance classificator doing a comparison between using Mahalanobis distance and Euclidean distance.
+An example of a minimum distance classificator doing a comparison between using Mahalanobis distance and Euclidean distance.